Chapter 70

 "What did father tell you, Shaayla-Car?
 Did you already know for a long time I was your brother?
 Did you know that he is our father?
 That you are his daughter."

-"No, the Force has only showed me that Ben was your father, that's why I opposed your comment at Mon Mothma's residence, when you suggested your real parents had abandoned you.
+"No, the Force has only shown me that Ben was your father, that's why I opposed your comment at Mon Mothma's residence, when you suggested your real parents had abandoned you.
 They haven't, Tama-Hinn, they did what was the best for you.
 They had no other choice.
-You'd better listen to the message our father recorded in the Millennium Falcon after the ship had been trapped inside the first Death Star."
+You'd better listen to the message our father recorded in the Millennium Falcon after the ship had been trapped in the tracker beam of the first Death Star."

 Liane beckoned to the barrel-shape astromech droid.